Probable-Futures/docs/about-the-data.md

 parent: Data background
 ---

-# About the Probable Futures data 1
+# About the Probable Futures

 All resources described in these docs refer to different ways of accessing or visualizing the same underlying data.
 These data are global maps of modeled climate conditions in different scenarios.